 In November 1943, the principal of an unnamed school called the police of the 28th Precinct.
 One of his female students was being harassed by members of a Harlem gang called the Socialistic Dukes.
 An address of 54 West 114th was given to the police as the home of one of the Socialistic Dukes, and the police began their watch on the building on November 24, 1943.
 Soon enough three of the gang members entered the building and the police followed them in.
 The arresting officer, Robert Ellison found them in the bedroom of one of the defendants who lived in the home.

 The police considered the Socialistic Dukes a troublesome gang.
 In fact, there was a Mrs. Harris who kept a log on all the troublesome Harlem gangs, including the Dukes.
 When the boys were arrested, one had a hunting knife in a sheaf tucked inside a black lumber-jacket he was wearing.
 He told police he needed it for protection.

 The second boy also had a hunting knife, which he hid in his pants.
 The third boy had a combination hatchet and dagger in his desk drawer.
 Not only that but this third boy was suffering from a gun shot wound of the upper left arm which was inflicted by an east side gang called the Comanches who had shot him on November 6, 1943.
-In other words he was walking around for over two weeks with a gun shot wound.
+In other words he was walking around for over two weeks with a gun shot wound without being treated.

 Well, maybe I won’t quite end there.
-On January 9, 1944, one of the mother’s penned a letter to Warwick, the institution where her son who was in the Socialistic Dukes was being held.
-Her letter began (in her exact words and grammar) :
+On January 9, 1944, the mother of the boy pictured above penned a letter to Warwick, the institution where her son was was being held:

 Continued on page two below: